pwsiegel/pwsiegel.github.io/_posts/math/category-theory/2017-09-02-adjunctions.md

 </div>

 <div class="exercise">
-Show that the natural transformations is the previous two examples - $\theta \circ \eta$, $H \eta$, and $\eta E$ - really are natural transformations.
+Show that the natural transformations in the previous two examples - $\theta \circ \eta$, $H \eta$, and $\eta E$ - really are natural transformations.
 (In other words, check the compatibility condition in the definition of natural transformation.)
 </div>

 ## Definition of Adjunction